 Officers of Election Needed

-The Frederick County Voter Registration Department is looking for qualified people to serve as Officers of Election, a paid position, for the 2017 November General & Special Elections.
-If you are a Registered Voter in Virginia, can work all day on Tuesday, November 7, 2017, can attend mandatory training, can work well with the public and fellow officers of election and setup and operate a computer, you have met all of the requirements to serve the citizens of Frederick County.
-Please call the Frederick County Voter Registration Office at 540-665-5660 or visit us at email@example.com.
+The Frederick County Voter Registration Department is looking for qualified people to serve as Officers of Election, a paid position, for the 2018 possible June Primaries (if held) and the November General Election.
+If you are a Registered Voter in Virginia, can work all day on Tuesday, June 12, 2018 (if held) and/or Tuesday, November 6, 2018, can attend mandatory training, can work well with the public and fellow officers of election and setup and operate a computer, you have met all of the requirements to serve the citizens of Frederick County.
+Please call the Frederick County Voter Registration Office at 540-665-5660 or visit us at firstname.lastname@example.org.

 Photo ID Required for Voting - effective July 1, 2014Voters must present one of the following acceptable forms of identification when voting, effective January 1, 2016.